Year 2 of Pathways: The Next Step

 When students find it difficult to concentrate on an empty stomach, when 40% of Hopkins students qualify for Free and Reduced Lunch, and when the University of Minnesota Twin Cities needs to offer a ‘Nutritious U Food Pantry’ open to all students, we know we must assist the district in alleviating this inequity.

 HEF plans to fund the construction of a Food Shelf in Hopkins High School – an industrial-grade refrigerator, shelving, and a washer& dryer, located in the nurse’s area and open at opportune times.
 Food will be provided by ICA Foodshelf, donations, and any cafeteria leftovers, and hygiene products will be stocked by Hopkins Elks Lodge.
 Also, two – three ‘Second Breakfast’ Carts (mounted with WiFi and PIN pads) will be purchased and placed in the hallway for a ‘second breakfast’.
 Similar carts, currently in use in the junior highs between 1st and 2nd block, have proven very successful in feeding students whose arrival at school doesn’t allow access to breakfast in the cafeteria, or who don’t/can’t eat at home, or who are simply hungry again (i.e. most teenagers).
 Although the food on the carts will not be free, the barrier of access to a nutritious meal will be alleviated.
+Equipment has been ordered, for use as students return to in-person learning.

 Care for the Caregivers – Professional Development at All-Staff Meeting